 Fall Entrance: April 1

 Hampshire does not have a rolling process for considering applications for readmission.
 The readmissions committee meets just once per semester.
 It is important that, where applicable, supporting documents be recent.
+Students may request readmissions materials up to a week before the application deadline.

-It is very important that you refer to the letter you received from either the dean of student services, the dean for academic support and advising, or the director of health and counseling services upon leaving Hampshire for requirements to be met before you are eligible to apply for readmission.
-Please contact Stana Wheeler (firstname.lastname@example.org) if you are unable to locate that letter.
+It is important that you refer to the letter you received from either the dean of student affairs, the dean for academic support and advising, or the director of health and counseling services upon leaving Hampshire for requirements to be met before you are eligible to apply for readmission.
+Please contact Stana Wheeler (email@example.com) if you are unable to locate that letter.

 Please be aware that if you have completed course work at another college or university, the time spent at that institution cannot count as a semester of enrollment if you are readmitted to Hampshire.
 Students who are readmitted after an absence of four years or more return under current policies regarding filing and passing of divisional examinations.